dhs-gov/graph_template/README.md

 This will:
 1. Generate three visualization types
-2. Save PNGs to the model_comparison directory
-3. Create an model_performance.html file
+2. Create an model_performance.html file

 ## Customization